-The Special Educational Needs and Disabilities (SEND) and Alternative Provision (AP) green paper consultation has now closed.
+The Government has published the response to the Special Educational Needs and Disabilities (SEND) and Alternative Provision (AP) green paper consultation – the SEND and Alternative Provision Improvement Plan.

 In 2019, the Department for Education (DfE) commissioned the SEND Review to understand the challenges faced by children and young people with SEND, and those educated in alternative provision.